vivekiet22/student-data-manager/README.md

 ### Full Stack Task ->

-- Design Backend APIs + Frontend UI + Integrate APIs to give an end to end touch to the application.
+- [] Design Backend APIs + Frontend UI + Integrate APIs to give an end to end touch to the application.
-- In Frontend -> you have to drive Authentication + Import + Export + listing students, every feature through backend APIs not as mentioned in Frontend task

 https://user-images.githubusercontent.com/57106245/224502302-0925c378-ae02-40ab-bb3a-fa717c0c35f7.mp4

+## Getting Started

+#### Install dependencies

+- npm, which you can install by running from the root directory and also from client folder:

+    ```npm install ```

+- create .env file and store and set `  JWT_SECRET="any_string";`

+- Run this code from the root directory.

+    `npm run dev `

-### Contributing
+## Contributing

 Everyone is welcomed to contribute to this project.
 You can contribute either by submitting bugs or suggesting improvements by opening an issue on GitHub.There are many feature available to add.
 Please see the [CONTRIBUTING](CONTRIBUTING.md) guidelines for more information.

+## Feature to Add

+### You can add these features which are not implemented as of now-
+-  Design Dashboard panel.
+-  In dashboard, design an import export feature which can be handled through local storage of browser.
+-  Import -> Try importing a CSV file having list of students and convert into JSON structure (CSV to JSON) and save into local storage (Key: StudentData, Value: JSON data)
+-  Export -> On Export, Download the JSON file saved in local storage of browser
+-  Add notification feature to show when a user log in,sign up,import or export.